Complete complex Finsler metrics and uniform equivalence of the Kobayashi metric: Introduction

 \begin{conjecture}\cite[p.
 112, Remark (2)]{GW} Let $(M,h)$ be a simply-connected complete K\"ahler manifold satisfying $-A \leq \text{sectional curvature} \leq -B$ for two positive constants $A$ and $B$.
 Then, the Kobayashi metric $\mathfrak{K}$ satisfies

-Here $C>0$ is a constant depending only on $A, B$. \end{conjecture} In \cite{WY}, Wu and Yau confirmed this conjecture.
-In fact they proved a stronger result, as they relax the sectional curvature to the holomorphic sectional curvature, and remove the assumption of simply-connectedness. \begin{theorem}\cite[p.
+Here $C>0$ is a constant depending only on $A, B$. \end{conjecture} In \cite{WY}, Wu and Yau confirmed this conjecture in the following theorem. \begin{theorem}\cite[p.
 104, Theorem 2]{WY} Let $(M,h)$ be a complete K\"ahler manifold whose holomorphic sectional curvature $K_h$ satisfies $-A \leq K_h \leq -B$ for some positive constants $A$ and $B$.
 Then the Kobayashi metric $\mathfrak{K}$ satisfies

 Here $C>0$ is a constant depending only on $A, B$, and $\dim M$. \end{theorem} As point out in \cite{GW}, it is well known that the left inequality in the conjecture follows from the Ahlfors-Schwarz lemma and the hypothesis of sectional curvature bounded above by a negative constant.
-It is very natural to ask the question: \textit{Does the right inequality in the conjecture follow from the Schwarz lemma and the hypothesis of holomorphic sectional curvature}?
-Applying to the Schwarz lemma from a complete K\"ahler into a complex Finsler manifold \cite{Nie,NZ1,NZ2,LQZ}, we get the following theorem. \begin{theorem}(cf. Corollary \ref{C-7.1}) Suppose that $\mathcal{D}$ is a bounded strongly convex domain with smooth boundary in $\mathbb{C}^n$.
+It is very natural to ask the question: \textit{Does the right inequality in the conjecture follow from the Schwarz lemma and the hypothesis of holomorphic sectional curvature ?} Applying to the Schwarz lemma from a complete K\"ahler into a complex Finsler manifold \cite{NZ1} (For more details about Schwarz lemma on complex Finsler manifolds, we refer to \cite{Nie,NZ2,LQZ,wan,shen}), we get the following theorem. \begin{theorem}(cf. Corollary \ref{C-7.1}) Suppose that $\mathcal{D}$ is a bounded strongly convex domain with smooth boundary in $\mathbb{C}^n$.
 And let $(\mathcal{D},h)$ be a complete K\"ahler manifold whose holomorphic sectional curvature $K_h$ satisfies $-A \leq K_h \leq -B$ for some positive constants $A$ and $B$.
 Then Kobayashi metric and Carath\'eodory metric satisfy

-Here $C>0$ is only depending only $A, B$, and independent of complex dimension $n$ of complex manifold $\mathcal{D}$. \end{theorem}
+Here $C>0$ is depending only $A, B$, and independent of complex dimension $n$ of complex manifold $\mathcal{D}$. \end{theorem}